A reader asks: is it normal to be scared of my skip-level?

 ”Where do you want to be in a year?”

 She’s not going to judge the answer.
-She’ll judge whether you have thought about it at all.
+She’ll judge whether you’ve thought about it at all.

 The worst answer is “I don’t know yet, I’m just focused on doing my job well.”
-That’s a new-hire non-answer, and it’s the one you should work to avoid.
+That’s a new-hire non-answer.

 Better: “A year from now I’d want to be owning [X] end-to-end, and contributing more to [Y].
 I think the biggest thing I need to develop is [Z].”